Vishelbachen/Ceyona/ARCHITECTURE.md

 ---

-# 🧠 MODEL STRATEGY
+# 🧠 MODEL SYSTEM

-- model selection is runtime-based
+- models are dynamically provided by Groq API at runtime
-- llm layer does NOT decide model
+- system does not rely on a static model registry
-- model routing will be handled by engine/model_router
+- model_router is responsible for model selection and fallback logic
+- Groq API is the source of available model data

 ---